Medicare Advantage Plans

 • Tier 3: Preferred brand-name drugs — Usually have higher copayments or coinsurance.

-• Tier 4 and above: Non-preferred or specialty drugs — These medications may have higher out-of-pocket costs.
+• Tier 4 and above: Non-preferred or specialty drugs — May have higher out-of-pocket costs.

-Each plan’s formulary may differ, so it is important to review the plan’s Summary of Benefits and Evidence of Coverage documents to understand which drugs are covered, cost-sharing details, and any rules such as prior authorization or step therapy requirements.
+Each plan’s formulary may differ, so review the plan’s Summary of Benefits and Evidence of Coverage to understand covered drugs, cost-sharing details, and rules such as prior authorization or step therapy.

 📞 Get Started